 Adam advises clients in connection with conspiracy and other criminal provisions of the Competition Act, as well as on potentially anticompetitive business practices, including abuse of dominance, exclusive dealing and refusal to deal matters.
-He also provides advice concerning corporate competition law compliance programmes, product regulation and marketing and advertising law matters.
+He also provides advice concerning corporate competition law compliance programmes, product regulation, and marketing and advertising law matters.

 Adam is an active member of the Canadian Bar Association and the American Bar Association, and was the chair of the Canadian Bar Association's 2014 Annual Competition Law Fall Conference.
-He is also a member of the Canadian Chamber of Commerce competition law and policy task force and chair of the Icelandic Canadian Chamber of Commerce.
+He is also a member of the Canadian Chamber of Commerce competition law and policy task force, and chair of the Icelandic Canadian Chamber of Commerce.

-Kyle Donnelly Bennett Jones LLP
+Kyle DonnellyBennett Jones LLP

-Kyle Donnelly's practice encompasses a wide range of competition and foreign investment review matters.
+Kyle Donnelly's practice encompasses a wide range of competition and foreign investment review matters (including national security reviews).
 Kyle regularly advises both domestic and foreign clients engaged in mergers, joint ventures and other forms of strategic alliances in connection with the notification and clearance provisions of the Competition Act and the Investment Canada Act.
 Kyle advises clients in connection with potentially anticompetitive business practices, including abuse of dominance, exclusive dealing and refusal to deal matters.
 He also provides advice concerning corporate competition law compliance programmes, product regulation, and marketing and advertising law matters.
-Kyle is an active member of the Canadian Bar Association and the American Bar Association, and is the outgoing chair of the Young Lawyers Committee of the Canadian Bar Association's competition law section.
+Kyle is an active member of the Canadian Bar Association and the American Bar Association.